 The short-finned pilot whale is medium-sized, growing from 12-23 ft (3.6-7.2m) and weighing between 1.1-3.9 tons.

-They have a large dorsal fin which is set forward on the body but arches backwards.
+They have a large dorsal fin set forward on the body but arches backward.

 They typically travel in groups of 15-50 individuals, but groups of several hundred have been seen together.